 If there’s one life lesson we learned from Pingu, it’s that igloos are brilliant hangout spots.
 Sometime around 2016, London took this advice to heart, and since then, a glorious wave of igloos routinely pop up every winter, offering festive revels within your own cosy private sanctuary.
-In 2020, they’re even more enticing as bubbles to dine in with your bubble, but the addition of fairy lights, comfy blankets, and delicious grub elevates them to a memorable winter night out.
+In 2021, they’re even more enticing as bubbles to dine in, but the addition of fairy lights, comfy blankets, and delicious grub elevates them to a memorable winter night out.
 (Plus, they look great on the ‘gram.)
 Here’s where to find igloos in London this year!

 1. Coppa Club, Tower Bridge (open now)

 Coppa Club’s Thames-side globes have some of the hottest tables in town.
 The beautiful perspex capsules offer crystal clear views of Tower Bridge and The Shard, while keeping your squad satisfyingly snug.
 Each cosy pod is decked out with sparking lights, fluffy blankets, and festive decorations, and the result is a stunning and perfectly Instagrammable setting for breakfast, brunch, lunch or dinner.
 Bookings usually sell out in a hot minute, though, so you’ll need to be quick!

 3 Three Quays Walk, Lower Thames Street, EC3R 6AH.
 Nearest station is Tower Hill.
 Book here.

 Rooftop bar Aviary joined the London igloo scene a while back, and regularly make their transparent pods a feature of the winter season.
 Located on the 10th floor of Montcalm Royal London House Hotel in Finsbury Square, they’ve got dedicated igloos for sit-down meals and more laid-back drinking globes.
 Cosy up with faux fur throws beneath twinkling fairy lights and enjoy the sweeping views of London!